saronic-technologies/state_predictor_challenge/README.md

 We want two predictors:

-- Given a sequence of vehicle controls and the current state of the vehicle output the next state of the vehicle
+- Predict the next vehicle state given a sequence of vehicle controls and the current vehicle state.
-  - state of the vehicle is an AHRS message, see the ahrs.log for an example
+  - vehicle state is an AHRS message, see the ahrs.log for an example

-- Given a current state and a desired state what is the sequence of vehicle controls we need to achieve the desired state
+- Predict the sequence of vehicle controls to achieve a desired vehicle state given a current vhelice state
-  - state of the vehicle is an AHRS message, see the ahrs.log for an example
+  - vehicle state is an AHRS message, see the ahrs.log for an example

 ## Dataset